jayvdb/all3fox.github.io/_posts/2016-12-09-idea-specific-compiler.markdown

 ---

 Recently I had to set up IntelliJ IDEA 2016.2 to use Java 1.7 for my project.
-Here is a short summary of what evetually worked for me:
+Here is a short summary of what eventually worked for me:

 1. Go to `File -> Settings -> Build, Execution, Deployment -> Compiler -> Java Compiler`
 2. Choose the bytecode version to be the one you need